 Today and tomorrow, we’ll take these unreleased songs, B-sides and outtakes and create our own Prince fantasy album- albums that Prince could have released had he wanted to.
 (He had a habit of creating albums and then shelving them to go work on something else.)

 Wednesday and Thursday, we’ll write about our favorite unreleased songs from the vault – songs you’ve probably never heard of.
 And then, coming soon, we’ll review the deluxe edition of “Purple Rain” – as soon as we get our grimy hands on it and give it a listen.

 ‘Dreams’ – Peter’s Prince Fantasy Album

 “Dreams” could have been created in between “1999” and “Purple Rain.”
 It’s a naughty album, with songs such as “Irresistible Bitch,” “Erotic City,” “Wonderful Ass” and “Electric Intercourse.”
 This was Prince at his creative peak; we could have easily had another album of jewels to treasure with all of the B-sides and unreleased material. (“Dreams” was the original name for the movie “Purple Rain.”)

-- “Erotic City” – Freakish and alien-sounding, “Erotic City” is perhaps one of Prince’s most overtly sexual songs.
+“Erotic City” – Freakish and alien-sounding, “Erotic City” is perhaps one of Prince’s most overtly sexual songs.
 There’s no doubt what he’s talking about in this song.
-Prince usually sings in a high voice, but his low range is featured on this song, as well as a sped-up voice track.
+Prince usually sings in a high voice, but he uses his low range on this song, accompanied by a sped-up voice track.